evilstarksai/CLUBS_IITK/Readme.md

 *Local Disk C is the location where xampp was installed*

-3. Open XAMPP Control Panel and Start 'Apache' and 'MySQL'
+3. Open XAMPP Control Panel and Start 'Apache' and 'MySQL' If the 'MySQL' doesnt start( it shows an error regarding an unavailable port), click the config button in the MySQL row in the control panel. after clicking the config button, open the my.ini text file in the dropdown.
+This file contains a port-number mentioned several times(3306).
+Change the port        number to some other number which is free/available in the netstat window.(The netstat button is available on the right in the control panel)

 4. Importing Database